sf-wdi-gaia/angular-intro/readme.md

 ![pokemon-table](http://i.imgur.com/or1CwF7.png)

-Hint: `bower install --save bootstrap-css-only`
+Hint: `bower install --save bootstrap-css-only`, use a `table` with the classes `"table table-striped"`.

 ###etc